What are event videos?

-Video nowadays form a key part of successful event management.
+Video nowadays forms a key part of successful event management.

-Event videos help generate awareness before, during and after the event – from the promotion ahead of the big day to background screens or livestreaming during the event and follow-up video clips with footage and speaker interviews.
+Event videos help generate awareness before, during and after the event – from the teaser video promotion ahead of the big day to background screens or live streaming during the event and follow-up video clips with footage and speaker interviews.

 Video content complements your event at all stages of the process, making your event more valuable by increasing participation, contributing to a positive experience and facilitating follow-up.

-They also form a useful tool for connecting the dots between your different communications platforms by driving traffic and engagement where you need it: promotional videos in your Twitter feed linking to your website for registrations, video screenings during the event promoting your social channels and interviews highlighting key quotes from discussions one week later all reinforce each other.
+Event video also forms a useful tool for connecting the dots between your different communications platforms by driving traffic and engagement where you need it: promotional event teaser videos in your Twitter feed linking to your website for registrations, video screenings during the event promoting your social channels and interviews highlighting key quotes from discussions one week later all reinforce each other.

 There are three distinctive event video formats linked to the three phases in the life-cycle of an event: